grafbase/schema-check-action/README.md

    action.
 - `subgraph_name`: the name of the subgraph to check, in a federated project.
   This should not be provided if the project is a single graph.
+- `slack_incoming_webhook_url` (optional): a Slack [Incoming Webhook] url that will be called with the errors whenever checks fail.
+See the [official tutorial](https://api.slack.com/messaging/webhooks) on how to set up an app and a webhook URL.

 ## Behavior